-- After a 10 month injunction, Xeomin is again being launched in the US as a treatment of glabellar lines
+- Xeomin is available in the US as a treatment of glabellar lines

 - The main difference between Xeomin and Botox or Dysport, is that Xeomin contains just one ingredient: botulinum toxin A.